-- 9 Word used in Rio de Janeiro with reference to urbanized areas, as opposed to favelas. - 10 In this article, for space reasons, the studies with a positivist paradigm are being dealt with in a generalizing manner.
-The reflection on journalism studies, in its hegemonic perspective, is better formulated in RESENDE (2002B).

-- 11 RAMOS (2005) identifies 3 distinct ethical fields referring to the representation of the other in documentary film production.
-Our reflection aims to explore the problematic raised by this author, discussing the same issue from the perspective of the production called "journalistic". - 12 In http://www1.folha.uol.com.br/folha/ilustrada/ult90u59234.shtml (accessed 5/23/2008). - 13 "The French linguist Emile Benveniste made the first distinction between what he called the sujet de l'énonciation (the speaking subject) and the sujet de l'énoncé (the subject of the utterance).
-In the first case the position of the speaking subject gives a statement its importance (as in "I promise you"), while in the second it seems unimportant who is uttering the statement (as in "The king died in 1897.")
-This distinction forms one aspect of Benveniste's further distinction between two fundamental types of discourse - history and discourse".
-In: http://info.ccs.curtin.edu. au/AJCS_journal/J1V1/J1V1Discourse,%20History,%20Fiction%20-%20La nguage%20and%20Aboriginal%20History.htm - 14 Flusser (2002) classifies the information contained in discourses as indicative, imperative and optative.
-The first one, for the author, is the classification of the so called "journalistic information" and has truth as its classical ideal.
-It is also interesting to note that this information classification leads us directly to what is said by Foucault (1996) in relation to the procedures of exclusion, which are within the discourse; this is the case of the media products specifically dealt with in this article. - 15 American media company which at that time used to sell and propagate to the world official news about what they called the "war against evil". - 16 Arabic television network that clamed to be more apt to contemplate and relate the events from the perspective of the invaded ones. - 17 A position in the drug business chain: the person in charge of shooting off firecrackers to communicate the arrival of a police squad. - 18 Purely mechanistic education (FREIRE, 1992). - 19 Flusser (2002) bases his ideas on our historical and cultural conditions to make an interesting reflection regarding the presence of images in the contemporary world.
-For the author, "traditional images - the cave paintings - seek to imagine the world, and when these images fall into a crisis, written texts, the founders of modern chronological history, arrive to carry out the function of explaining the images that used to imagine the world".

-- 20 For Castro-Gómez (2000:14), "the expansion of the concept of ideology (...) can be of great value for the understanding of how images, figures and symbolic narratives (...) built representations that serve to reinforce the domination of some groups over others.
+- In this article, for space reasons, the studies with a positivist paradigm are being dealt with in a generalizing manner.
+The reflection on journalism studies, in its hegemonic perspective, is better developed in RESENDE (2002). - Ramos (2005) identifies 3 distinct ethical fields referring to the 2 representation of the other in documentary film production.
+Our reflection aims to explore the problematic raised by this author, discussing the same issue from the perspective of the production called "journalistic". - In http://www1.folha.uol.com.br/folha/ilustrada/ult90u59234.shtml (accessed 5/23/2008). - Flusser (2002) classifies the information contained in discourses as indicative, imperative and optative.
+The first one, for the author, is the classification of the so-called "journalistic information" and has truth as its classical ideal.
+It is also interesting to note that this information classification leads us directly to what is said by Foucault (1996) in relation to the procedures of exclusion, which are within the discourse; this is the case of the media products specifically dealt with in this article. - Flusser (2002) bases his ideas on our historical and cultural 5 conditions to make an interesting reflection regarding the presence of images in the contemporary world.
+For the author, "traditional images - the cave paintings - seek to imagine the world, and when these images fall into a crisis, written texts, the founders of modern chronological history, arrive to carry out the function of explaining the images that used to imagine the world". - For Santiago de Castro-Gómez (s/d: 14) "the expansion of the concept of ideology (...) can be of great value for the understanding of how images, figures and symbolic narratives (...) built representations that serve to reinforce the domination of some groups over others.
 These ideological representations are not (...) unitary, as Althusser used to think at first.
 Through the media not only the major political and economic ideologies are built, but also ideologies of gender, race, sexuality and social position that are not necessarily reducible to each other".
-This reflection can be added to APPADURAI's (2003), who sees images and texts as fundamental social representations for building meaning in the contemporary world. - 21 Movimento is a term used in reference to drug dealing.
+This reflection can be added to APPADURAI's (2003), who sees images and texts as fundamental social representations for building meaning in the contemporary world.